manieshjha/Workforce1/README.md

+Please run this two Line in anonymous block to initiate the Batch class

+System.schedule('WorkforceBatch at Half Hours','0 0 * 30 * ?n',new ScheduleWorkforceBatch());
+System.schedule('Workforce at On the Hour','0 0 * 0 * ?n',new ScheduleWorkforceBatch());

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.